SolarArbiter/SolarArbiter.github.io/usecases.md

  ![timeline_concat_1h](/images/timeline_concat_1h.svg){: .usecase-figure}

-The framework also supports *forecasts* that are the concatenation of *forecast runs* with more than one interval, so long as the intervals do not overlap.
-The example below shows how three different hour-ahead, 15-minute interval, 1-hour duration *forecast runs* may be concatenated into a single forecast for evaluation.
+The framework also supports *forecast evaluation timeseries* that are the concatenation of *forecast runs* with more than one interval, so long as the intervals do not overlap.
+The example below shows how three different hour-ahead, 15-minute interval, 1-hour duration *forecast runs* may be parsed and concatenated into a single forecast evaluation timeseries.

  ![timeline_concat](/images/timeline_concat.svg){: .usecase-figure}

 This concept also applies to the evaluation of day-ahead forecasts issued at a particular time of day.
 For example, hour average forecasts for next day as of 16:00 previous day can be represented by a concatenation of forecasts with start time of midnight, 8-hour lead time to start, 1-hour interval, 24 intervals per submission, and 1 day frequency.

-For most use cases ([1.A](#uc1A)-[1.E](#uc1E)), the framework expects forecast providers to upload a _forecast_.
-For the Forecast Trial use case ([1.F](#uc1F)), the framework expects forecast providers to upload a series of _forecast runs_ that the framework can concatenate into a _forecast_ for evaluation.
+For most use cases ([1.A](#uc1A)-[1.E](#uc1E)), the framework expects forecast providers to upload a *forecast evaluation timeseries*.
+For the Forecast Trial use case ([1.F](#uc1F)), the Solar Forecast Arbiter expects forecast providers to regularly upload a _forecast runs_ that the Solar Forecast Arbiter can concatenate into a *forecast evaluation timeseries*.

 A stretch goal is to support the use case of uploading and analyzing multiple forecast runs with the same valid times ([1.G](#uc1G)).
 For example, the user could upload each of the forecast runs specified above, and then use the framework to merge the forecast runs into a 0, 1, or 2 hour ahead forecast for evaluation.
 The figure below shows three forecasts runs (green) merged into two different evaluation forecasts (blue, red).

  ![timeline_merge](/images/timeline_merged.svg){: .usecase-figure}

-### Forecast attributes {#forecastattrs}
+### Forecast evaluation timeseries attributes {#forecastattrs}
 {: .anchor}

-The Solar Forecast Arbiter uses the set of attributes defined below to describe the characteristics of a forecast timeseries.
+The Solar Forecast Arbiter uses the set of attributes defined below to describe the characteristics of a forecast evaluation timeseries.
 This structure allows any type of forecast typically utilized in the solar energy field to be evaluated.

-A _forecast_ is a serially complete time series of values parameterized by:
+A *forecast evaluation timeseries* is a serially complete time series of values with the following attributes:

 1. Issue time - The time of day that a forecast is issued, e.g. 13:00.
 Multiple issue times are uniquely determined by any one issue time and forecast issue frequency.
 2. Lead time to start - The difference between each issue time and the start of the first forecast interval, e.g. 1 hour.